Algebraic structures in the family of non-Lebesgue measurable sets: Introduction

-The families of sets that are not measurable in the Lebesgue sense that are discussed in the literature are constructed by using mostly Vitali selectors of $\mathbb{R}$.
+The semigroups of sets that exist in the literature (for which elements are not measurable in the Lebesgue sense), are mostly constructed by using Vitali selectors of $\mathbb{R}$.
 In this paper, we consider a more general setting, by looking away for extending Question \ref{Lebesgue11}.
 Accordingly, we consider a Bernstein set $B$ which has an algebraic structure of being a subgroup of $(\mathbb{R},+)$.
-Such a set exists as it is shown in \cite{Kh1}.
+Such a set exists as it is shown in \cite{Kh1} and \cite{MC}.
 Furthermore, we consider the collection $\mathbb{R}/B$ of all cosets (translates) of $B$ in $(\mathbb{R},+)$, that we denote by $\mathcal{B}$ for simplicity.
-Since the family of Bernstein sets is preserved by homeomorphisms \cite{Kh1}, it follows that each element of $\mathcal{B}$ is also a Bernstein set.
+Since the family of Bernstein sets is preserved by homeomorphisms of $\mathbb{R}$ onto itself \cite{Kh1}, it follows that each element of $\mathcal{B}$ is also a Bernstein set.